mattrussi/gitlab-com-runbooks/docs/sidekiq/sidekiq-survival-guide-for-sres.md

 Guide](https://gitlab.com/gitlab-org/gitlab/-/blob/master/doc/development/sidekiq_style_guide.md)).
 A [rake
 task](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/tasks/gitlab/sidekiq.rake) looks for all the Sidekiq workers in the code base and generates `app/workers/all_queues.yml` (and `ee/app/workers/all_queues.yml` for EE-specific jobs).
-At startup sidekiq-cluster reads these files, finds the jobs that match the selector given on the command line (or with `--negate`, the ones that do not), and gives this list to the traditional Sidekiq process it starts up.

 The characteristics are well described in the Sidekiq style guide, but boil down to:
-* urgency: how quickly must this job be picked up; `high` typically means a user is sitting at a UI action waiting on this, e.g. a merge, or many CI pipeline jobs, whereas low urgency can be dealt with 'eventually'.
+* urgency: how quickly must this job be picked up; `high` typically means a user is sitting at a UI action waiting on this job (e.g. a merge, or many CI pipeline jobs) whereas low urgency can be dealt with 'eventually'.
-* resource-boundary: cpu, memory, or none: CPU implies it needs lower concurrency; memory means it needs to run on nodes with higher memory (e.g. project exports); these are mutually exclusive, and if neither applies, 'none' is the default
+* resource-boundary: cpu, memory, or none: CPU implies it needs lower concurrency; memory means it needs to run in places with more memory allocated (e.g. project exports); these are mutually exclusive, and if neither applies, 'none' is the default

 The urgency expectations flow into SLIs and SLOs, such that the nodes running high urgency jobs will alert when the latency (waiting time) for jobs rises above a fairly low threshold, whereas low urgency jobs can wait for quite a bit